8x8-dxi/ContactNowAPI/REPORTING.md

 It comes with some filers and "grouping" (fields) which allows.

-Requesting data requires the following parameters
+Requesting data requires the following mandatory parameters

+### Mandatory Params

-Mandatory Params | Definition
+Params | Definition
 -----------------|-----------
 fields  | List of fields to be returned.
 The list must be a string concatinated by comma (,) Syntax `&fields=qtable,qtype,qid,qnm,aid,anm,dsid,dsnm,urn,ddi,cli,tid` range | UTC Start and Stop Time.
 Syntax `&range=range=1493593200:1509580799` Note the colon (:) separator